JHU-PL-Lab/www-fpse/lecture/coroutines.md

 * One common operation is when you have launched a bunch of I/O requests to be able to respond when only one of them has come back
 * The `Lwt` combinator for that is `choose` which picks a resolved promise from a list of promises
+* This example also terminates so we can test it in the top loop.

 ```ocaml
 let () =